MatteoBattilana/WeatherView/README.md

 You can also download <a href="https://github.com/MatteoBattilana/WeatherView/raw/master/app/app-release.apk">WeaterView Library Demo apk</a> to check out what can be done with it.

 #WeatherView
+> If you are interested in extra functions please pay attention to the [WeatherView Beta](#beta) version.

 WeatherView is an Android Library that helps you make a cool weather animation for your app.<br/>
 This library is based on this <a href="https://github.com/plattysoft/Leonids">Leonids</a> library.

-If you are interested in the beta version please pay attention to the [WeatherView Beta](#beta) version.

 <div  align="center" width="100%">